Skip to main content

 What’s the difference between Home Care Package levels?

-There are four different levels of Home Care Package, depending on your care needs:
+There are four different levels of Home Care Package, depending on your assessed needs:

-• Level 2: Low care needs – The same as Level 1, but can be three or four visits a week from an aged care worker.
+• Level 2: Low care needs – provides the same help as Level 1, but can be three or four visits a week from an aged care worker.

-• Level 3: Intermediate care –More support at home, most days of the week.
-Can include visits from a care worker, nurse, and medical staff.
+• Level 3: Intermediate care –provides more support at home, most days of the week.
+This can include visits from a care worker, nurse, and allied health workers.
+May also include some home modifications and equipment, such as grab rails, bed hoists or electric adjustable beds.

-• Level 4: High-level care – For high level or complex care needs, which can include daily visits.
+• Level 4: High-level care – provides high level or complex care needs, which can include daily visits.
+May also include considerable home modifications based on your assessed needs.

 Read more